 Rapid Application Development is an approach to designing software applications where a prototype of the application is developed quickly and then refined through several iterations.
 It is often contrasted with the waterfall method of software development, where an application is developed in discrete stages: Requirements specification, then design and implementation, and finally testing.

-What this simple definition doesn’t make clear is the explosion in demand for Rapid Application Development occurring across a number of industries.
-Between the relentless drive for more innovative products, the rise of mobile technologies, and rapidly changing business requirements, there is immense pressure put on application developers.
+What this simple definition doesn’t make clear is why Rapid Application Development is so useful—and why its use is exploding across a number of industries.
+Between the relentless drive for more innovative products, the rise of mobile technologies, and rapidly changing business requirements, there is immense pressure put on applications…and the developers building them.
 Traditional methods of development too often yield products that are “too little, too late.”

 To meet this demand, more and more application development needs are being outsourced to companies (like Skeleton Key) that use market-leading platforms (like Claris FileMaker) to quickly build and deploy custom applications for customers.
 But how does one go about determining whether a Rapid Application Development approach makes sense from a business perspective?

 Understanding RAD vs. Waterfall: Keeping an Innovative Edge as Requirements Change

 At first, Rapid Application Development might simply seem like a promise to create applications more quickly.
 Really, it is an entirely different approach to understanding and refining application requirements during the process of development.

 To see this, it helps to contrast Rapid Application Development with the traditional waterfall method of development.
 In a waterfall approach, there are discrete stages of software development: Specifying the requirements, designing the application, implementing the application, testing and ongoing maintenance.